When focusing a specimen under a light microscope, you should alw... | Study Prep in Pearson+

 1

-Understand the purpose of different microscope objectives: The scanning objective (usually 4x) is used for initial scanning, low-power objective (usually 10x) provides a broader view with more detail, high-power objective (usually 40x) offers greater magnification, and oil immersion (usually 100x) is for the highest magnification with oil to improve resolution.
+Understand the purpose of each objective lens on a light microscope: the scanning objective (usually 4x), low power objective (usually 10x), high power objective (usually 40x), and oil immersion objective (usually 100x).

-Recognize that when focusing a specimen, it is best to start with the objective that provides the widest field of view and the least magnification to easily locate the specimen on the slide.
+Recognize that when initially focusing a specimen, you want a wide field of view to easily locate the area of interest on the slide.

-Identify that the scanning objective (4x) is often used first to find the specimen, but the question asks specifically about the objective to start focusing with, which is typically the low-power objective (10x) because it balances magnification and ease of focusing.
+Know that the scanning objective lens (4x) provides the widest field of view and lowest magnification, making it ideal for initially locating the specimen.

-Recall that starting with the high-power or oil immersion objectives first is not recommended because they have a narrow field of view and require precise focusing, which is difficult without first locating the specimen at lower magnification.
+After locating the specimen with the scanning objective, you can switch to the low power objective (10x) to get a closer look and refine the focus.

 Watch next